Skip to content

 Giant component fraction 1.00

-Dead-end pore fraction 0.204
+Dead-end pore fraction 0.199

 Interpretation

-The directional spread (Kx >> Kz > Ky) indicates anisotropy in the extracted network.
-That anisotropy is expected to affect which scalar permeability is comparable to a paper-reported directional value.
+All three backend configurations preserve the same qualitative anisotropy (Kx > Kz > Ky), but not the same absolute scale.
+That spread is expected to affect which scalar permeability is comparable to a paper-reported directional value.

 Limits Of This Verification